A 16-year-old kid uses technology to solve real-life problems

 Additionally, this game is a demonstration of what happens when the ambulance fails to get the passage during an emergency.
 The game consists of two types of ambulances; but instead of controlling the emergency vehicle, the game players will control the traffic.
 Aarnav is the sole owner of the game design idea and coding.
 However, he took the help of Hyderabad’s leading game company – Gamitronics for the artwork of “Give Way to Ambulance” game app.
 This game was recently launched in the Technopreneurship event held in Hyderabad and aims to showcase at the global stage.

 Several Oakridgers like Arnav are taking it upon themselves to better our world each day.
-From running initiative like ‘Give Way to Ambulance‘ across the country to teaching under-privileged children, to taking up water conservation projects; the students are doing their bit to make our world a better place.
+From running initiatives like ‘Give Way to Ambulance‘ across the country to teaching under-privileged children, to taking up water conservation projects; the students are doing their bit to make our world a better place.

 Click here to read more such stories.